 Speech recognition in languages has been widely used.
 Several models have been developed with a language approach in grammar or other methods with feature extraction and speech recognition system matching.
 Voice recognition through vocabulary, both linking and stopping the reading, has flexible rules.
 This rule becomes flexible because it depends on the length of breath and the rhythm of the reader's reading.
-The rules listed for shaping this language model are becoming more numerous and very complex.
+The rules listed for shaping this language godel are becoming more numerous and very complex.
 Common and widely used feature extraction models include the Mel Frequency Cepstral Coefficient (MFCC).
-Research on the sound of the Javanese language Hanacaraka features the right features to choose the best frame feature in checking the sound of the Javanese language script reading.
+Research on the sound of the Javanese language and the sound of the Javanese language script reading.
 Selection of the right frame feature is needed in speech recognition because certain frames have accuracy at their dominant weight, so it is necessary to match frames with the best accuracy.
 Before the feature selection stage is carried out, the first feature extraction is carried out with MFCC.
 The general and widely used feature extraction method uses the Mel Frequency Cepstral Coefficient (MFCC).